coopercenter/sol-tax-webapp/README.md

     - If the command is successful, SolTax should be running on your local server at [https://localhost8000](https://localhost8000) or [http://127.0.0.1:8000](http://127.0.0.1:8000).
     - Otherwise, address the runtime error as needed and run the command again.
 The error is likely the result of deprecated packages or the code needing to be updated with the newest iteration of Django.
 6. Make the additional needed changes to SolTax while running the server perodically to ensure the changes made are successful
 7. Push your changes to your branch on Github.
-If using Git, in the command line, run `git add file_name` to add the files that have been changed.
+If using Git, in the command line, run `git add file_name` to add the file(s) that have been changed.
 Next, in the command line, run `git commit 'commit_name'` to name your commit and run `push origin -u branch_name` to push your changes to your branch.
 8. Create a developer web app with a PostgreSQL database on Azure to test your changes on the Azure server.
 This step requires a subscription with Azure such as under the Cooper Center Azure subscription or a free subscription with _Microsoft Azure for Student Starters_.
 For more information, contact Mary Beth Wetherell at [meh4q@virginia.edu](mailto:meh4q@virginia.edu).

     __Deploy a Python web app with PostgreSQL in Azure Tutorial__: [https://learn.microsoft.com/en-us/azure/app-service/tutorial-python-postgresql-app](https://learn.microsoft.com/en-us/azure/app-service/tutorial-python-postgresql-app?tabs=flask%2Cwindows&pivots=deploy-portal)